abdullamaqsood/Abdullah_Maqsood_24448_Assign_1/README.md

   - `PayrollSystem` → Handles salary calculations and bonuses.
   - `AttendanceSystem` → Manages employee attendance and leave tracking.

-## **3. HashGraph.java**
+## **3. OrderProcessing.java**
-- The original `HashGraph` class **violated SRP** by managing:
+- The `OrderProcessing` class follows SRP by managing **only order-related operations**.
-  - Graph structure (adding/removing vertices and edges)
-  - Graph traversal (searching and retrieving connections)
-  - Pathfinding (finding the shortest path using BFS)
-- The refactored version separates these concerns:
-  - `Graph` → Manages the structure of the graph.
-  - `GraphTraversal` → Handles searching for vertices and displaying adjacency lists.
-  - `PathFinder` → Implements pathfinding algorithms like BFS.
+- It provides functionalities like creating, updating, canceling, and displaying orders.
+- Since it does not handle payments, inventory, or user authentication, it remains focused and maintainable.

 ## **4. Library.java**
 - The original `Library` class **violated SRP** by mixing: